AnthonyAportela/notes/ML@L1 Workshop 2023/Hackathon/Emulator project.md

 - The loader (aka emulator)
 - The produces

-The loader is this piece of code which translates in CMSSW inputs into something the models can understand, then converts the output of the model back into something CMSSW can understand.
+**The loader** is this piece of code which translates in CMSSW inputs into something the models can understand, then converts the output of the model back into something CMSSW can understand.

 > CMSSW inputs -->> model inputs -->> model -->> model outputs -->> CMSSW outputs

+**The producer** is a piece of code which emulates the stream of hardware inputs from CMSSW to be fed into the emulator.